fauxneticien/corpling-tests/notebooks/20170112_annis-kickstarter/readme.md

 ### 3. Initialise ANNIS

 Press the `Init to update your database` button, and enter the Postgres details.
-The default password for the official Postgres container on the Docker container is `mysecretpassword`.
+The default password for the official Postgres container from DockerHub is `mysecretpassword`.

 ![](media/Screen Shot 2017-01-12 at 5.38.24 PM.png)